Sign Up for a Free Account

 Overview

 Peripheral neuropathy is responsible for significant disability worldwide.
 However, a comprehensive diagnostic evaluation of this common condition is cumbersome and costly.
-A structured clinical approach is necessary for efficient localization and characterization of neuropathy and targeted diagnostic testing.
-In this article, the authors review the classification of neuropathy, aspects of the clinical history and physical examination, and diagnostic testing, including serum, electrodiagnostic biopsy, and other studies.
-An updated list of neuropathy-provoking drugs has been included.
+A methodical approach is essential and characterization of neuropathy and to develop targeted diagnostic testing.
+In this article, the authors review the clinical phenotype and classification of neuropathy and appropriate diagnostic testing.

 Key points

-• Detailed history including onset and progression of symptoms, social history, family history, medical history, surgical history, review of systems, and review of medications and supplements can help characterize the type of neuropathy and minimize unnecessary testing.
+• Detailed history, including onset and progression of symptoms, the pattern of involvement, social history, family history, medical history, surgical history, review of systems, and review of medications and supplements can help characterize the type of neuropathy and minimize unnecessary testing.

-• Initial screening for distal symmetric neuropathy usually includes fasting blood glucose, comprehensive metabolic panel, hepatic panel, complete blood count and differential, serum vitamin B12, thyroid stimulating hormone, erythrocyte sedimentation rate, and serum immunofixation electrophoresis (IFE).
+• Initial screening for distal symmetric neuropathy usually includes fasting blood glucose, comprehensive metabolic panel, liver function test, complete blood count and differential, serum vitamin B12, and serum immunofixation electrophoresis (IFE).
 If fasting blood glucose is normal, consider a 2-hour oral glucose tolerance test.

-• Nerve biopsy should not be performed until adequate clinical, laboratory, and electrodiagnostic evaluation is performed.
-It is most useful in acute/subacute, asymmetric, multifocal, and progressive neuropathy.
+• Nerve biopsy is most useful in acute/subacute, asymmetric, multifocal, and progressive neuropathy.
+It should not be performed in routine cases.

 Historical note and terminology